-The projects used in the regional emissions analysis for the CIM 2040 are derived from:
+The projects used in the regional emissions analysis for the FY2016-2020 TIP were derived from:

-- COMPASS' FY2014-2018 TIP - Ada County Highway District's (ACHD's) FY2014-2018 Integrated Five-Year Work Plan - Idaho Transportation Investment Program (ITIP) for FY2014-2018 - ACHD's FY2012 Capital Improvement Plan (CIP) (FY2012-2031) - CIM 2040, the regional long-range transportation plan for Ada and Canyon Counties
+- COMPASS' FY2016-2020 TIP - Ada County Highway District's (ACHD's) FY2015-2019 Integrated Five-Year Work Plan - FY2016-2020 draft Idaho Transportation Investment Program - ACHD's FY2012 Capital Improvement Plan (CIP) (FY2012-2031) - CIM 2040, the regional long-range transportation plan for Ada and Canyon Counties

 Roadway projects were placed into analysis (or budget) year networks based on information contained in the above sources.
 The anticipated project completion date is used to place the transportation project in the appropriate network year.
-Projects in preliminary development were placed in the roadway network year based on information contained in ACHD's CIP.
-Other future roadway projects listed on the funded list of both Communities in Motion 2035 and ACHD's CIP were placed in a roadway network year based on information contained in ACHD's CIP.
-Roadway projects listed as unfunded in CIM 2040 and right-of-way only/ unfunded in ACHD's CIP were not included in the roadway networks.
+Projects listed as "preliminary development" in the TIP were placed in the roadway network year based on information provided by ACHD's CIP and staff.
+Other future roadway projects listed on the funded list of both CIM 2040 and ACHD's CIP were placed in a roadway network year based on information contained in ACHD's CIP.
+For transparency, COMPASS includes all roadway projects, even those designated as "exempt," in its conformity analysis.
+This is reflected in the projects listed in Tables 1, 3, 6, and 8.
+Roadway projects listed as unfunded in CIM 2040 and right-of-way only/unfunded in ACHD's CIP were not included in the roadway networks.
 These "unfunded" projects could not be considered funded or go to construction without an accompanying emissions analysis.